 Now, this could be a temporary state while he and his allies find a way of fusing his soul back to his body.
 You could also merge the dead characters numbers with the traits of the scarecrow.
 I think the easiest way is to change them to the scarecrow using Warforged traits and numbers.
 This is also a great way to start a character or NPC who dies and is cursed while you are fighting the being who does the cursing.

 I think if a character wants to use this as his warforged origin, it would make a great first meeting as the other characters fight and destroy the maniac that fused him to the construct.
 His body being destroyed, he would adventure as the construct using the warforged racial numbers.
-I will be dropping either a Character reference on the blog this week.

 It seems a good many players from 3E have tried to work the Death Knight back into 5E.
 I mean, it does make a colorful PC idea, but an even better NPC.
 I have a better idea.